 Under normal circumstances, breakfast and lunch are included in your registration fee.
 However, due to Covid-19, we are not doing any on site training, so meals will not be provided!
 When live trainings resume, we will do our best to make reasonable accommodations for students with special dietary needs, but in some cases students should be prepared to bring their own food.

 Hotel and travel expenses are not included in your registration fee.
 Please check with Betsy to see if we have reached our minimum registration numbers before you book non-refundable hotel or air fare reservations.
 We have only had to cancel one training in the last three years due to low enrollment, but it has happened.
 Please plan your hotel and air fare reservations accordingly.

 There are three exams that students must take in order to become a certified rater.
 The exams are challenging even for individuals with some years of experience.
 The exam fees are included in the training registration fee.
 The re-test fees are not included.
 If a student does not pass a the HERS Rater Exam on the first attempt, they will need to pay NEHERS $50 to set up the re-test and pay RESNET $125 on the day of the test.
 The CAZ Practical exam can be retaken at no charge and the Practical Simulation Exam allows three attempts before the student has to pay for the software again.
 The exam-taker is responsible for any fees the testing center/proctor may charge.
 Additional information about re-tests can be found here.

-All students participating in the classroom component of the Hybrid HERS Rater Training Course will be required to sign a liability waiver prior to the start of the course.
+All students participating in an on-site classroom component of the Hybrid HERS Rater Training Course will be required to sign a liability waiver prior to the start of the course.